Amateur Photographer verdict

 A good range of lenses is available to fit the A6700, including both APS-C and full-frame optics from Sony and third-party makers.
 Clockwise from left: E 18-135mm F3.5-5.6 G OSS kit zoom on-camera; the new Sony FE 70-400mm F4 Macro G OSS II; Sigma 56mm F1.4 DC DN; Sony E 10-18mm F4 OSS.
 Credit: Andy Westlake

 This highlights something of a theme with the A6700.
-While the control layout is considerably improved, the default setup fails to make best use of it, so you’ll probably want to exploit the extensive customisation options to get the most from the camera.
+While the control layout is considerably improved, the default setup fails to make best use of it, so you’ll probably want to exploit the extensive customisation options to get the most from this camera.

 Out of the box, the two main dials are strangely under-used, with both doing the same thing outside of manual mode.
 Meanwhile, the rear control wheel does nothing at all, at least directly.
 Almost the first thing I did on receiving the camera was place exposure compensation onto the top thumbdial, and ISO onto the rear wheel.